mccartykim/ParaCompFinal/readme.md

 convert SOURCEIMAGE -compress none in.ppm

 Compilation on Linux:
-gcc -fopenmp gray.c -o a.out
+mpicc -openmp gray.c -o a.out
 Run ./a.out in.ppm

 The program reads whatever .ppm image is specified in the argument, and outputs out.pgm, which is a grayscale bitmap.